NSLS-II/systemd-softioc/README.md

     #chmod g+ws /epics/iocs

-    Note: now you can switch to 'softioc': #sudo -s -u softioc, then do whatever you want in /epics/iocs.
+    Now, you can switch to 'softioc': #sudo -s -u softioc, then do whatever you want in /epics/iocs.

 Note: softioc:softioc is recommended.
-You can use other 'username:groupname', but you might get permission issues when using autosave in an IOC.
+You can use other 'username:groupname', but you might get permission issues when 'autosave' is used in an IOC.

 4) Optional: Install Conserver